-The JCC’s Counselor-In-Training (CIT) program is a competitive program that is designed to take former campers (incoming 10th graders) who have a love of camp and have demonstrated a strong desire to work with children, grow their leadership skills.
-In addition, the prospective CITs should be thinking about becoming a staff member the following year not just looking at the program as something to do or a way to spend another summer at camp.
+The JCC’s Counselor-In-Training (CIT) program is a competitive program that is designed to take former campers (incoming 9th and 10th graders) who have a love of camp and have demonstrated a strong desire to work with children and grow their leadership skills.
+In addition, the prospective CITs should be thinking about becoming a staff member when they are eligible, not just looking at the program as something to do or a way to spend another summer at camp.
 Please note that completing an application does not guarantee a spot as a CIT at camp.

 Interested CIT candidates will complete an application, submit a reference form (only one reference is needed), and interview with JCC staff members.
-If invited to the program, participants will spend two weeks focusing on training from various members of the JCC.
+If invited to the program, participants will spend three weeks focusing on training from various members of the JCC.
 After completing the mandatory three weeks, there will be an option to sign up for weeks 6, 7 and 8 to work with camp groups.

-- The CIT program will take place during weeks 2, 3, and 4 of camp (June 10–28).
-The first two weeks of the program will run from 9 am to 1 pm.
-The last week of training will start at 9:00 am and end at 4 pm.
+- The CIT program will take place during weeks 2, 3, and 4 of camp (June 8–26).
+The program will run during regular camp hours from 8:30 am–4 pm.

 - The program will be limited to 10 members and admittance is through a competitive process that will include a written component and interview process.
 The formal interview may take place in person or over the telephone.

-- The CIT candidate should carefully complete the application by March 1, 2019 and turn in all required materials to the Welcome Desk.
+- The CIT candidate should carefully complete the application by March 30, 2020 and turn in all required materials to the Welcome Desk.
 Make sure all application materials are addressed to Caitlyn Mills.

 Under the supervision of the Camp JCC Staff members, they will:

-- Work with staff to develop and co-lead games and activities during their last week
+- Work with staff to develop and co-lead programming and activities with various age groups during their last week.